StevenVrp/singularitylabgroup/Images/notification.md

 ## SUMMARY

 Between **June 30 and July 13**, Supabase experienced widespread capacity constraints across multiple regions.
 These issues directly affected **Singularity Lab’s authentication services**, resulting in intermittent **login failures** for some users.
+We are sincerely sorry for the inconvenience this has brought.

 ---